 String and char types of literals can contain any Unicode characters.
 For example −

 char a = '\u0001'; String a = "\u0001";

 Java language supports few special escape sequences for String and char literals as well.
 They are −

 |\uxxxx||Hexadecimal UNICODE character (xxxx)|

-This chapter explained you various data types, Next topic explains different variable types and their usage.
-This will give you a good understanding about how they can be used in the java classes, interfaces etc.
+This chapter explained the various data types.
+The next topic explains different variable types and their usage.
+This will give you a good understanding on how they can be used in the Java classes, interfaces, etc.